 Tom Stephens

-Tom Stephens works with NEF on their early years education and care and ‘good jobs’ policy areas.
-His research has included modelling the impact of a more universal and high-quality childcare offer, and investigating inequalities in childcare provision across the country.
-He is in the process of completing an ESRC-funded PhD in Social Policy at the London School of Economics, and is a Teaching Fellow at the LSE’s School of Public Policy.
-Prior to that, he worked in politics and public affairs for over a decade – including a stint as Lead Member for Education, Employment and Skills in the London Borough of Brent; and working in Parliament with Dame Diana Johnson MP on the infected blood campaign and reproductive healthcare law reform.
+Tom Stephens works with NEF on labour market research, focussing particularly on job quality and early years education.
+His research has included modelling the impact of a more universal childcare offer, investigating inequalities in childcare availability across the country, and exploring how we can build a welfare and employment support system which helps people into genuinely good jobs.
+He holds a PhD in social policy at the London School of Economics, and is a fellow at the LSE’s School of Public Policy, where he teaches on the Masters’ in Public Policy.
+Prior to that, he had a decade-long career in politics and public affairs – including a stint in London local government as a councillor and cabinet member for education, employment and skills; and working in parliament with Diana Johnson MP on the successful campaigns to secure an inquiry into the infected blood scandal and reform Britain’s abortion laws.